+King Saul was the first king of Israel.
 The name Saul (shaw-ool), means “asked.”
 Saul was the son of Kish from the tribe of Benjamin.
-Saul was chosen by God to be the king of Israel (1 Samuel 10:1), after the people asked to have a king to lead them into battle like the rest of the nations (1 Samuel 8:5).
+He was chosen by God (1 Samuel 10:1), after the people asked to have a king to lead them into battle like the rest of the nations (1 Samuel 8:5).
 He was taller than any of the people from his shoulder and upward (1 Samuel 9:2).

 At the beginning of his reign, King Saul was humble and filled by the Spirit of God.
 And the Lord gave him many victories over Israel’s enemies.
 But slowly the spirit of pride started to grow in his heart which led him to rebel and disobey God.
 In one incident, he offered a sacrifice which only the priests were authorized to perform (1 Samuel 13:9-12).
 This disobedience to God continued over the years and God was displeased with him.